-Accordingly, in addition to the interest on first liberty loan 31⁄2 per cent bonds, which is entirely free from tax, all interest on first liberty loan converted 41⁄2 per cent bonds, first liberty loan second converted 41⁄2 per cent bonds, second liberty loan 4 per cent bonds, second liberty loan converted 41⁄2 per cent bonds, third liberty loan 41⁄2 per cent bonds, and fourth liberty loan 41⁄2 per cent bonds, together with all interest on United States certificates of indebtedness and war savings certificates, is exempt from the normal tax.
+Accordingly, in addition to the interest on first liberty loan 31⁄2 per cent bonds, which is entirely free from tax, all interest on first liberty loan converted 4 per cent bonds, first liberty loan converted 41⁄2 per cent bonds, first liberty loan second converted 41⁄2 per cent bonds, second liberty loan 4 per cent bonds, second liberty loan converted 41⁄2 per cent bonds, third liberty loan 41⁄2 per cent bonds, and fourth liberty loan 41⁄2 per cent bonds, together with all interest on United States certificates of indebtedness and war savings certificates, is exempt from the normal tax.
 Such interest in excess of the interest on not exceeding \$5,000 principal amount of such bonds and certificates may, however, be subject to surtax and to the war profits and excess profits tax and may accordingly require to be included in gross income.

 ART.
-79. Liberty bond exemption from surtax and war profits and excess profits tax in 1918.-Section 7 of the Second Liberty Bond Act provides that the interest on an aggregate of not exceeding \$5,000 principal amount of liberty bonds of issues after the first, owned by any person, including in such later issues bonds of the first liberty loan converted, Treasury certificates and war savings certificates, shall be exempt from surtaxes and war profits and excess profits taxes, as well as the normal tax.
+79. Liberty bond exemption under Supplement to Second Liberty Bond Act.-Section 7 of the Second Liberty Bond Act provides that the interest on an aggregate of not exceeding \$5,000 principal amount of liberty bonds of issues after the first, owned by any person, including in such later issues bonds of the first liberty loan converted, Treasury certificates and war savings certificates, shall be exempt from surtaxes and war profits and excess profits taxes, as well as the normal tax.
 The Supplement to Second Liberty Bond Act, approved September 24, 1918, provides: